 How to Become a Carroll College Club

-- The club enhances, benefits a students experience at Carroll
+- The club enhances and benefits a student’s experience at Carroll

 - Club funds are used to benefit those within but also outside the club itself.